chriscareycode/nagiostv-ndoutils/README.md

 Installation
 ------------

+This project is built upon Nagios ndoutils.
+NDOUtils allows you to export current and historical data from one or more Nagios instances to a MySQL database.
+Install ndoutils package on your Nagios installation and have that up and running first.

-- copy config.php.dist to config.php
+- copy config.php.dist to config.php.
+This is the server-side configuration file
-- copy config.js.dist to config.js
+- copy config.js.dist to config.js.
+This is the client-side configuration file
 - edit config.php and set the values
 - edit config.js and set the values